A high hemoglobin count occurs most commonly when your body requires an increased oxygen-carrying capacity, usually because:

 - You live at a high altitude and your red blood cell production naturally increases to compensate for the lower oxygen supply there

-- Your red blood cell production increases to compensate for chronically low blood oxygen levels due to poor heart or lung function.
+- Your red blood cell production increases to make up for chronically low blood oxygen levels due to poor heart or lung function.

 - You've taken drugs or hormones, most commonly erythropoietin (EPO), that stimulate red blood cell production.
-You're not likely to get a high hemoglobin count from EPO given to you if you have chronic kidney disease.
-However, EPO doping — getting injections to enhance athletic performance — can cause a high hemoglobin count.
+You're not likely to get a high hemoglobin count from EPO given to you for chronic kidney disease.
+But EPO doping — getting injections to enhance athletic performance — can cause a high hemoglobin count.

 - Heart failure

 - Polycythemia vera

 Causes shown here are commonly associated with this symptom.
 Work with your doctor or other health care professional for an accurate diagnosis.

 Dec.
 02, 2020

 Get the latest health information from Mayo Clinic’s experts.